onetcenter/web-services-samples/csharp-dotnet/README.md

 # C# Code Samples for O\*NET Web Services

+`BatchCoder.cs` is a non-interactive console app which codes a JSON file of job titles to O*NET-SOC occupations. `BatchCoder.sln` and `BatchCoder.csproj` are Visual Studio files for compiling the application.

-`KeywordSearch.cs` is a console app which demonstrates the occupation keyword search. `KeywordSearch.sln` and `KeywordSearch.csproj` are Visual Studio files for compiling the application.
+`KeywordSearch.cs` is an interactive console app which demonstrates the occupation keyword search. `KeywordSearch.sln` and `KeywordSearch.csproj` are Visual Studio files for compiling the application.

 `OnetWebService.cs` is a utility class you may use in your own applications.